ndtallant/ndtallant.github.io/_projects/gallagher.md

 ---
-title: Predicting Insurance Claim Complexity
+title: Predicting Claim Complexity
 background: /img/truck.jpg
 ---

-Extending the [award winning](https://www.businessinsurance.com/article/20181104/NEWS08/912324896/Business-Insurance-2018-Innovation-Awards-SMART-Benchmark-Gallagher-Bassett) SMART paradigm to auto bodily injury claims, I provided Gallagher Bassett a vastly more accurate and useful system to benchmark their clients’ claims.
-This project encompassed every aspect of a data science task - even meeting with experts for domain knowledge and web-scraping publicly available data.
-More specifically I...
+I was fortunate for the opportunity to extend the [award winning](https://www.businessinsurance.com/article/20181104/NEWS08/912324896/Business-Insurance-2018-Innovation-Awards-SMART-Benchmark-Gallagher-Bassett) SMART paradigm to auto bodily injury claims at Gallagher Bassett - providing a vastly more accurate and useful system to benchmark their clients’ claims.

-- Provided insights on claim complexity through econometric analysis (statsmodels)
-- Predicted complexity targets with various supervised learning methods (Sci-Kit Learn)
-- Conducted a geospatial analysis of business (QGIS, SQL Server spatial)
-- Deployed the trained model with an automated reporting system (Flask)
+Going beyond traditional analysis with internal data, I met with domain experts and collected government data to engineer rich feature sets for supervised learning tasks.
+Feature genreation was futher informed by an econometric analysis, which also identified key drivers of claim complexity for the industry.
+Final products included: a deployed predictive model, an automated reporting system, and a documented framework to train new models.

+**Tools**: SQL Server, SQL Server Spatial, QGIS, statsmodels, Sci-Kit Learn, Flask